-a.
 Consent is an understandable exchange of affirmative words or actions, which indicate a willingness to participate in a mutually agreed upon sexual activity at a mutually agreed upon time.

 Consent must be informed, freely and actively given.
-It is the responsibility of the initiator to obtain clear and affirmative responses at each stage of sexual involvement.
+It is the responsibility of the initiator to obtain clear and affirmative consent at each stage of sexual involvement.

-.
 Silence, previous sexual relationships or experiences, and/or a current relationship may not, in themselves, be taken to imply consent.
-While nonverbal consent is possible (through active participation), it is best to obtain verbal consent.
-Similarly, consent to one form of sexual activity does not imply consent to other forms of sexual activity.
+Consent to one form of sexual activity does not imply consent to other forms of sexual activity.
 An individual who is incapacitated cannot consent.
 Consent to sexual activity may be withdrawn at any time through clear communication.